luismp02/Spatial-Transcriptomics/PDAC/clustering/GraphST_clustering/README.md

 ## Clustering

-Three clustering methods are proposed by GraphST, namely mclust, louvain and leiden.
+Three clustering methods are proposed by GraphST, namely mclust (3), louvain and leiden (4).

 ### mclust

-Mclust is a model-based clustering based on parameterized finite Gaussian mixture models.
+mclust is a model-based clustering based on parameterized finite Gaussian mixture models.
 The probability density of a spot y<sub>i</sub> is given by:

 $$